Historypin/pincushion/README.md

 # pincushion

 *pincushion* is a command line tool for creating archives for resources on [Historypin].
 It reads data from the [Historypin API] and writes a static website to a given directory.
-The file structure looks something like:
+The resulting file structure looks something like:

 ```
 archive